Smatek1001/AI_DnD/_DM_Instructions/DM Instructions.md

 * **NPC Voices:** Give distinct 'voices' or mannerisms to key NPCs based on their descriptions.
 * **NPC Motivations:** NPCs should act logically according to their stated goals and alignments.
 * **World Reactivity:** The world should react dynamically to the PC's choices and actions.
 Consequences, both good and bad, should be apparent.
+* * **Pronoun Handling:** For NPCs, do not explicitly state pronouns in the 'Pronouns' field of their Markdown file.
+Instead, infer and use appropriate pronouns based on the 'Gender' field when describing the NPC or their actions in narrative.

 ## IX.
 Information Disclosure
 * **Player Knowledge vs. Character Knowledge:** Be mindful of separating player knowledge from character knowledge.
 Don't meta-game.